42BV/beanmapper/README.md

 ### beanmapper documentation

-#### Getting started
+#### How to run the documentation in browser
-To install dependencies like bootstrap & jquery:
+Install a command line lightweight development server
 ```
-npm install
+npm install -g lite-server
 ```
-To run the documentation website:
+Serve the application
 ```
-npm start
+lite-server
 ```